SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 28 August, 2024 at 23:34:22
+# Last Refreshed - 29 August, 2024 at 23:34:23
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Morning Ride</b>
+<b>Zwift - Pacer Group Ride: Volcano Flat in Watopia with Maria</b>

-which happened on 28 August, 2024 at 05:42:48
+which happened on 29 August, 2024 at 16:07:53

-Which is 0 years, 0 months, 0 days, 17 hours and 51 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 26 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/12261065826
+You can see it here https://www.strava.com/activities/12274078780

 ## Number of Rides
 How many rides have I done each year?